McFarland, Wisconsin: History

 Established in 1856 by William Hugh McFarland, the village's early industries included wheat and tobacco farming, ice and fish harvesting from the nearby Lake Waubesa for rail transportation to Chicago markets.
 A modest resort industry eventually emerged along the eastern shore of Lake Waubesa, featuring attractions such as Edwards Park and Larson's Beach.
 Following World War II, McFarland evolved into a residential community for Madison.
 In the late 1950s, the village annexed the newly-built petroleum tank farms to the north, bolstering its tax base and enabling the McFarland School District to finance a new high school.
 Commuting from McFarland became significantly more convenient in 1989 with the completion of a major highway project on the adjacent Madison Beltline, sparking rapid residential growth.

 Geography

-McFarland is located at (43.018480, -89.291116).
+McFarland is located at (43.018480, −89.291116).

-According to the United States Census Bureau, the village has a total area of 3.55 sqmi, all of its land.
+According to the United States Census Bureau, the village has a total area of 3.55 sqmi, all land.
 It is bordered by Lake Waubesa to the west and Mud Lake to the south.

-Time zone

-As in the rest of the state of Wisconsin, McFarland is located in the Central Time Zone.

 Demographics

+It is the tenth-most populous place in Dane County.